Drop Me Off in Harlem

 "Drop Me Off in Harlem" is a 1933 song composed during the Harlem Renaissance by Duke Ellington, with lyrics written by Nick Kenny.

+Background

 A.H.
 Lawrence writes that the song originated from an off the cuff remark from Ellington.
 Nick Kenny had hailed a taxi, and offered to share it with Ellington.
 Kenny asked "Where to, Duke?", and Ellington replied "Drop me off at Harlem".
 Kenny then fashioned lyrics from Ellington's remark and presented him with them a few days later at the Cotton Club.

+Recording

+Drop Me Off in Harlem includes a number of solos.
+Ellington played a solo for piano in the introduction, followed by Lawrence Brown on trombone.
+There are several trumpet solos, performed by, in order: Arthur Whetsel, Freddie Jenkins, Whetsel, Cootie Williams, and then a clarinet solo by Barney Bigard.